moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::select(BIRTH_DATE, WEIGHT, PREV_CONVICTIONS)
 ```

+This is part of the `magrittr` package, which we loaded earlier.
 Here the offenders data are "piped" like water into the select command using the pipe symbol `%>%`.
 This is interpreted by R as the first argument of the select command so the offenders dataset is not specified within the select command.
 The pipe operator makes code more readable by allowing us to chain together multiple functions and means you don't have to either create a new object each time you run a command or use nested functions (functions that are within other functions).

 Let's say that now we want the offenders_anonymous dataset to be the same as the dataset offenders but without the names and addresses: